 The Provider shall meet with designated MPS officials within no more than ten (10) working days after the effective date of this Agreement to discuss all aspects of services to be delivered pursuant to this Agreement ("Initial Meeting").
-Provider shall be prepared to discuss all aspects of the Management Plan and Report, outlined in Sections 2.2 and 2.3.2 of RFP 1024.
+Provider shall be prepared to discuss all aspects of the Management Plan and Report, outlined in § 2.2 and 2.3.2 of RFP 1098.

-- 2. Data Regarding Professional Development and Family Engagement Workshops to be Included in Catalogs (updates submitted by May 31st) - (a) Provider shall submit a description of all professional development and Family Engagement workshops and activities to be listed in the Title I, II, III, and IV Professional Development Catalog and the Title I and III Family engagement Catalog with a precise breakdown of all fees associated with the services (hourly rate). - (b) Approval will be based on reasonableness of costs as determined by the Title I and Title III Office. - (c) In no event will MPS reimburse more than the hourly rate set forth in the catalog without written preapproval from the Title I or Title III Office. - (d) Provider may work with non-public schools and participants to charge less than what is listed in the catalogs for a workshop or activity. - (e) MPS reserves the right to omit from the catalog all workshops or activities if it is determined that the activity is not allowable or the fees are deemed unreasonable or excessive.
+- 2. Data Regarding Professional Development and Family Engagement Workshops to be Included in Catalogs (updates submitted by May 1st) - (a) Provider shall submit a description of all professional development and Family Engagement workshops and activities to be listed in the Title IA, IIA, IIIA, and IVA Professional Development Catalog and the Title IA and IIIA Family engagement Catalog with a precise breakdown of all fees associated with the services (hourly rate). - (b) Approval will be based on reasonableness of costs as determined by ESEA and Title III Department.
+In no event will MPS reimburse more than the hourly rate set forth in the catalog without written preapproval from the ESEA and Title III Department. - (c) Provider may work with non-public schools and participants to charge less than what is listed in the catalogs for a workshop or activity. - (d) MPS reserves the right to omit from the catalog all workshops or activities if it is determined that the activity is not allowable, or the fees are deemed unreasonable or excessive.

-3. Auditor's Report (by October 1 after the year services are delivered) (see Section 2.3.13 of RFP 1024)
+3. Auditor's Report (by October 1 after the year services are delivered) (see § 2.3.13 of RFP 1098)

+- (a) Provider shall ensure its auditor forwards directly to MPS its audit for the prior year's services in accordance with Budget Circular 1-133.
+(Any delay in getting audit to ESEA Department will delay processing of invoice check.) - (b) If the first year of delivering services, Provider shall submit a copy of the Engagement Letter from an independent CPA Certified Public Account to perform the audit at year-end.

+4. Eligibility Report (by September 30th, November 30th, January 30th, March 30th, and May 30th).

+Provider shall maintain a report of non-public school children who are eligible to participate in the Title IA and/or Title IIIA program ("Eligibility Report") by October 1 for fall services and 5 days prior to the beginning of summer Title IA and Title IIIA services.
+Provider shall ensure that the eligibility list is properly completed and stored in the Title IA room.
+The Eligibility Reports must contain the following:

+- (a) Demographic Information by the student including:

+- Gender

+- Race(s)/ethnicity(ies)

+- Special education needs

+- English Learner (EL)

+- Migrant

+- Homeless;

-- (a) Provider shall ensure its auditor forward directly to MPS its audit for the prior year's services in accordance with Budget Circular 1-133.
-(Any delay in getting audit to MPS Title office will delay processing of invoice check.) - (b) If the first year of delivering services, Provider shall submit a copy of the Engagement Letter from an independent CPA Certified Public Account to perform the audit at year-end. - 4.
-Eligibility Report (by September 30th, November 30th, January 30th, March 30th, and May 30th Provider shall maintain a report of non-public school children who are eligible to participate in the Title I and/or Title III program ("Eligibility Report") by October 1 for fall services and 5 days prior to the beginning of summer Title IA and Title IIIA services.
-Provider shall ensure that the eligibility list is properly completed and stored in the Title I room.
-The Eligibility Reports must contain the following: - (a) Demographic Information by student including: - Gender - Race(s)/ethnicity(ies) - Special education needs - English Learner (EL) - Migrant - Homeless; - (b) Eligibility criterion; - (c) Title IA and Title IIIA ranked needs and subject area needs for each student being served; - (d) Current school enrollment information; - (e) Assurance from participating schools that all participating students are City of Milwaukee Residents; - (f) Assurance from school official of parent consent for all Title I program participants and a Home Language Survey (HLS) for all Title III program participants; and - (g) A Home Language Survey (HLS) with a language other than English and screener score for all Title IIIA program participants. - (h) If applicable, signed statements of the non-public school administrators who have refused all or part of the services available to them or if not available, a copy of a certified letter to the school documenting the refusal.
-No students with lower Title I ranked needs will be served until all students with higher ranked need are being served.
+- (b) Eligibility criterion;

+- (c) Title IA and Title IIIA ranked needs and subject area needs for each student being served;

+- (d) Current school enrollment information;

+- (e) Assurance from participating schools that all participating students are City of Milwaukee Residents; - (e) Assurance from school official of parent consent for all Title IA program participants and a Home Language Survey (HLS) for all Title IIIA program participants; and - (f) A Home Language Survey (HLS) with a language other than English and screener score for all Title IIIA program participants. - (h) If applicable, signed statements of the non-public school administrators who have refused all or part of the services available to them or if not available, a copy of a certified letter to the school documenting the refusal.
+No students with lower Title I ranked needs will be served until all students with higher-ranked need are being served.